 Patients with low cardiac output are more prone to retaining additional fluids and can be very sensitive to sodium.
 A fluid and/or sodium restriction may be necessary to minimize fluid retention.

 Patients with decreased cardiac output can become deconditioned quickly.
-Initially, bedrest is warranted until patient is able to reach a stable cardiac and respiratory state.
+Initially, bedrest is warranted until the patient is able to reach a stable cardiac and respiratory state.
 Once stable, slowly increasing activity level will help to strengthen muscles including cardiac muscles.

-6. Educate patient on home self-care.
+6. Educate the patient on home self-care.

 Providing education for patients will allow them to understand the pathophysiology of what is occurring in regards to their health.
 Education will also assist patients in understanding measures they can take at home to improve their cardiac health and prevent further deterioration.

-7. Place patient on cardiac monitor.
+7. Place the patient on a cardiac monitor.

 Cardiac arrhythmias are common with decreased cardiac output.
 It is important to be able to monitor for these and then treat as appropriate should an arrhythmia develop.